Watering the 12321 Technique

-Watering admin February 21, 2023
+Watering the 12321 Technique admin February 21, 2023

 Learn the 1-2-3-2-1 Lawn Watering Technique

-A Lawn Watering Technique Designed by Science
+A Lawn Watering Technique Based on Science

--Prevents lawn diseases like Necrotic Ring Spot and Ascochyta Leaf Blight
+3. Prevents Lawn Diseases like Necrotic Ring Spot and Ascochyta Leaf Blight

 What Time of Day is Best for Lawn Watering?

-The ideal time to water a lawn is early in the morning, before the sun rises.
-It is best to program the sprinkler system so that the last zone finishes as close to 6:00 AM as possible.
 If this isn’t feasible, the next best option is to water the lawn in the late evening.
 When watering deeply and infrequently, evening watering should not lead to lawn fungus problems in Colorado’s dry climate.

 Programming the clock to end around 6:00 AM can be a bit challenging.
 First, you need to add up the total run time for all the zones.
 Then, subtract that total time from 6:00 AM.
 While this may sound straightforward, calculating time can be more complex than it seems.